evmoreno/AI-WildLife-Conservation/README.md

 For example, on a Linux system, "Binds":["/etc/iotedge/storage/:/iotedge/storage/"] means the directory /etc/iotedge/storage on your host system is mapped to the directory /iotedge/storage/ in the container.

 You can deploy Azure Services as container modules to IoT Edge!

-This project is an exploration of Edge AI and how it can applied to wildlife conservation initatives.